-Colgate accepts both the Common Application and Coalition Application.
-You do not need a Social Security number to use either application.
-No preference is given to either of the two approved sites.
+Colgate accepts both the Common Application , Coalition on Scoir, and the QuestBridge application You do not need a Social Security number to use any of the applications mentioned.
+No preference is given to any of the three approved sites.
 Choose the application with which you are most comfortable.

 Students who apply will be considered an international applicant for records purposes, but are not required to submit scores from English-Proficiency exams (i.e. TOEFL) or meet other visa requirements.

 Contact us should you have any unique questions before applying to Colgate:

 Colgate University meets 100% of demonstrated financial need for all admitted students, including undocumented and DACA students.

 To apply for financial aid, undocumented and DACA students must submit the CSS Profile through the College Board and provide federal tax returns or other income verification to the Office of Financial Aid.
 Our Profile school code is 2086.

 Because federal funds are not available to undocumented/DACA students, you are not required to submit the Free Application for Federal Student Aid (FAFSA).

 Undocumented/DACA students currently receiving financial aid do not need to re-apply for aid annually.